“Check out my new song! Check out my new video! Check out my new……(fill in the blank)!”

 How many times have I read that line?
 Too many.
-And the people asking me to do this are complete strangers.
-Why should I?
+You’ve seen this too on social media.

 That’s right.
 It’s built in.
 Your mind says, “So what?” and unless you have a legit reason to care, you don’t.
 You move on and don’t think twice about whatever it was.
 Because we don’t care as much about strangers as we do people we know.

 This is obvious, right?
 Then why the hell do so many people market themselves in ways that don’t treat people like friends?
 That’s what I aim to dive into here, and give you reasons and ways to flip the script.

 The Real Difference Between Who We Know & The Strangers We Like